The Biggest Blockchain Trends to Follow in 2022 and Beyond

 A woman standing on top of a bending arrow with a bitcoin sign on top surrounded by symbols of innovation such as solar panels and science equipment

-Blockchain was once a bold experiment, but today it has evolved into a revolutionary and mature tech that is entering more and more spheres of life.
+Blockchain was once a bold experiment, but today it has evolved into a mature tech that is entering various spheres of life.
 Businesses and investors now need to keep pace with this innovation to overtake their competitors and stay ahead of the game.

-As for blockchain, the technology has managed to get out of Bitcoin’s shadow and disrupt numerous industries such as finance, healthcare, supply chain, government, legal, and others.
-Most of the existing use cases are not even related to cryptocurrencies.
-Now, blockchain technology provides practical solutions for businesses and private individuals while inventing new use cases such as NFTs, blockchain-as-a-service, digital identities, and asset tokenization.
+Now, it has managed to emerge from Bitcoin’s shadow and disrupt numerous industries, including finance, healthcare, supply chain, government, legal, and more.
+Many of the current use cases aren’t even related to cryptocurrencies.
+Today, blockchain technology offers practical solutions for both businesses and private individuals, introducing new use cases such as blockchain-as-a-service, digital identities, and asset tokenization.

 Read on to learn about the latest trends in blockchain technology that are shaping the future of businesses across the globe.